It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 many other options available.)

-The most popular types of tickets you can get (there are others) are based around the major airline alliances (these alliances are also useful to know booking regular flights and collecting miles) - see respective websites to plan where you can stop are:
+The most popular types of tickets you can get (there are others) are based around the major airline alliances.
+There is no such thing as a round-the-world airline, it is type of travel most airlines are not commercially interested in providing.
+These alliances are also useful to know booking regular flights and collecting miles) - see respective websites to plan where you can stop are:

 Star Alliance - the biggest (Adria Airways, Aegean Airlines, Air Canada, Air China, Air India Air New Zealand, ANA Asiana, Austrian, Avianca, Brussels Airlines, Copa Airlines, Croatia Airlines, Egypt Air, Ethiopian Airlines, EVA Air, LOT, Lufthansa, Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, South African Airways, Swiss, TAP, THAI, Turkish Airlines and United) is based on miles.